 Case studies

-Read about how the scheme has helped other organisations and what they think about the grants process:
+Read about how the scheme has helped other organisations in the past couple of years.

 Enderby Life Church's Mission:Foodbank provides emergency support to those in need, irrespective of faith, with the aim of helping residents to get back on their feet in the longer-term and to eradicate food poverty.
 They have seven collection points for public donations and work with local businesses to redistribute surplus food.
 They also visit local schools and groups to champion recycling and waste reduction.
 The foodbank was awarded a £500 Revenue Grant in June 2024.